keyvanip/IMS_Program/README.md

   - Update Item - allows the user to update an entries properties (asside from the assigned ID number).

   ## Additional Backend Functionality
+  - caluculate total revenue
+  - sell products
+  - alternative functions for modifying entry attributes

   # Dependancies
   - reguires you have the Java SDK installed
     - Developed using Oracle Open JDK 15.0.1

+# Honor Code
+“As a student at Union College, I am part of a community that values intellectual effort, curiosity and discovery.
+I understand that in order to truly claim my educational and academic achievements, I am obligated to act with academic integrity.
+Therefore, I affirm that I will carry out my academic endeavors with full academic honesty, and I rely on my fellow students to do the same.”

+Signed,
+Blake Luther, Ian Sulley, Parsa Keyvani
+3/14/21